 Some or a set of equipment can be heavy.
 Consider carts or other transport on wheels to prevent any physical injury when transporting equipment.

 Crap happens.
 Plan on having a backup to your equipment.
-If one instrument fails, have one that can replace it if possible.
+If one instrument fails, have one that can replace it at a moments notice.

 Think about what you would like to specialize in....Sound?
 Visuals?
 Or both?

 Equipment can be bumped or moved either by a person during the investigation or possible paranormal issues.
 Make sure you have tools to steady your equipment such as tripods or other frames that will help steady the equipment and help make sure it does not fall over.

 Keep it simple no matter what!
 There are a ton of paranormal tools being made out there these days.
 They flash, blink, beep and look very cool.
 But do you really know what the tool does and how it does it?
 If it malfunctions, can you figure out what is wrong with it?
 Do you understand what it measures?
 Is it reliable or does it react randomly (there is nothing worse in this field to have a tool that is random)?
 Do you know what might interfere with the instrument?
 If you can't answer those questions, the tool should probably not be used.
 Always make sure you clearly understand all aspects of the tool.